bspk/draft-gilman-wimse-use-cases/draft-gilman-wimse-use-cases.md

 # Use Cases

 This section captures the underserved use cases identified.
-To start, we organized use cases by the person contributing them to this doc.
-Then, we attempted to bucket them by use case - this is still a WIP.
 Once finished, we will see what patterns emerge (e.g. policy enforcement, operational, etc) and prioritize them.
+This is still a work in progress (WIP) and we invite members of the community to contribute additional use cases.

 ## Constrained Credential Security